 If the above criteria are met, please see the section ‘How to Order a Bus with Financial Assistance’ and complete the application form.

-If the application for ‘Student Finance and Travel’ was successful, the student will also join the College Financial Assistance Scheme; this scheme covers the financial support which may be required to assist the student study their chosen course.
+If the application for ‘Student Travel & Support’ was successful, the student will also join the College Financial Assistance Scheme; this scheme covers the financial support which may be required to assist the student study their chosen course.
 The Financial Assistance Scheme will help towards essential course related items, such as uniform, trips, books, assessment fees, professional fees such as the AAT membership fee, childcare assistance, equipment and kits.

 Free Student Meals – Students aged 19 or over are only eligible to receive a free meal if they are continuing on a study programme they began aged 16 to 18 (‘19+ continuers’) or have an Education, Health and Care Plan (EHCP).